programarivm/php-chess/docs/heuristics.md

 NULL
 ```

-No mode exists since there are no repeating numbers in the evaluation array.
+In this example, no mode exists since there are no repeating numbers in the evaluation array.

 ## Oscillations of a Game by Evaluation Feature